notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 #### The `/api/query` Endpoint

-While not useful to Ingesting data, the `/api/query` should be mentioned when discussing the Flashlight REST API as it does not appear in the list of endpoints you see at `/api` from a browser.
+While not useful to Ingesting data, the `/api/query` should be mentioned when discussing the Delve REST API as it does not appear in the list of endpoints you see at `/api` from a browser.

 This endpoint is provided to allow the resolution of queries.